 Initially, the capacitor on the VCC pin is charged from the high-voltage mains using the HV pin.
-As long as $V{CC}$ is below $V{startup}$ , the IC current consumption is minimized to 40 $\mu$ A.
+As long as V{CC} is below $V{startup}$, the IC current consumption is minimized to 40 μ A.

-When $V{CC}$ reaches the $V{startup}$ level, the control logic activates the internal circuitry.
-The IC then waits for the PROTECT pin to reach $V{det(PROTECT)} + V{det(hys)PROTECT}$ , the CTRL pin to reach $V{startup(CTRL)}$ , and the mains voltage to increase to exceed the brownin level.
-When all these conditions are met, the soft start capacitor on the ISENSE pin ( $C{SS}$ in Figure 3) is charged.
+When V{CC} reaches the $V{startup}$ level, the control logic activates the internal circuitry.
+The IC then waits for the CTRL pin to reach $V{startup(CTRL)}$, and the mains voltage to increase to above the brownin level.
+When both conditions are met, the soft start capacitor on the ISENSE pin (C{SS} in Figure 3) is charged.
 The system starts switching.
 In a typical application, the auxiliary winding of the transformer takes over the supply voltage.

-During the start-up period, the VCC pin is continuously regulated to the $V{\text{startup}}$ level using the HV charge current until the output voltage is at its regulation level, which is detected via the CTRL pin.
+During the start-up period, the VCC pin is continuously regulated to the V{startup} level.
+To achieve the continuous regulation, the HV charge current is used until the output voltage is at its regulation level, which is detected via the CTRL pin.
 In this way, the VCC capacitor value can be limited.
 Due to the limited current capability from the HV pin and depending on the mains voltage, the voltage on pin VCC can still drop slightly during the start-up period.